zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-CACA-guided-24/index.md

 #### Definition of restraints

 If everything went well, the interface window should have updated itself and it should now show the list of residues for molecules 1 and 2.
 Instead of specifying active and passive residues manually, you supply a HADDOCK restraints TBL file (ambiguous restraints).
+For this click on the "Next" button in the **Input parameters window**.

 * **Step5:** Input the CA-CA distance restraints from PS-HomPPI.
-For this unfold the **Distance Restraint menu** of the **Docking Parameters** window.
+For this unfold the **Distance Restraint menu** of the **Docking Parameters window**.

 <a class="prompt prompt-info">
 Upload the CA-CA distance restraints file from the _1ACB/HADDOCK/input_ directory called _cluster1_restraints.tbl_ under the unambiguous distance restraints.